Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 #### enforce_route_path_pattern

-Here you can specify Lua pattern which will be enforced on a `path` attributes of a route object.
-You can also add a placeholder for workspace in pattern, which will be rendered during runtime based on workspace to which `route` belongs to.
-It a field if `route_validation_strategy` is set to `path`.
+Specifies the Lua pattern which will be enforced on the `paths` attribute of a Route object.
+You can also add a placeholder for the workspace in the pattern, which will be rendered during runtime based on the workspace to which the `route` belongs.

+This setting is only relevant if `route_validation_strategy` is set to `path`.

 Example For Pattern `/$(workspace)/v%d/.*` valid paths are: